DIPLOMA IN COMPUTER ENGINEERING (S53)

 Engineering Mathematics IIMore

-The module is designed to provide students with further knowledge in mathematics and analytical skills to solve engineering problems encountered in their studies.
-Among the topics covered are Calculus, Ordinary Differential Equations, Laplace Transforms and Fourier Series.
+Provides students with further knowledge in mathematics and analytical skills to solve engineering problems encountered in their studies.
+Among the topics covered are calculus, ordinary differential equations and Laplace transforms.

 Second Year Paths (Choose 1)